Suzuki Kizashi: Awards

+Markets

+Japan

+In Japan, the Kizashi was only available in a single version, fitted with the CVT transmission with the option of four-wheel drive, and was only available built to order.
+Suzuki sold 3,379 units between 2009 and 2015; the company stopped taking orders for the car in September 2015.
+The Kizashi was not a success – it was subject to heavy additional taxation thanks to its large (over 2 liters) engine and overall width, while sales were further hampered by the Suzuki brand's connotation with kei cars in Japan, rather than with large sedans.
+Of the 3,379 vehicles sold, one quarter was acquired by the National Police Agency (Japan), meaning that sales to the public averaged only about 30 examples per month for the duration of its time in the market.

 India

 Maruti Suzuki, 54.2% owned by Suzuki Motor Corporation, launched the Maruti Kizashi on February 2, 2011.
 It is imported as a Completely Built Unit (CBU), which attracts import duties of 105%.
 It was priced at around 16 to 17.5 lakh rupees.
 It has since been withdrawn from the Indian market due to poor sales.

-This model has a J24B 2.4 litre petrol engine with 4 cylinders, 16 valves DOHC.
-The 2400 cc engine is capable of producing 185 hp at 6,500 rpm (manual transmission) and 180 hp at 6,000 rpm (CVT).
+This model has a J24B 2.4-litre petrol engine with 4 cylinders, 16 valves DOHC.
+The 2393 cc engine is capable of producing 185 hp at 6,500 rpm (manual transmission) and 180 hp at 6,000 rpm (CVT).
 It produces 170 lbft of torque at 4,000 rpm.
 The Maruti Kizashi utilizes a direct ignition system for increased fuel efficiency with decreased emissions.
 With the help of this and other engine technologies, the car gives 9 km/L in the city and 12 km/L on the highway.
-The fuel tank capacity of the car is 63 L. Maruti Suzuki though, has not been able to sell many units since the Kizashi is petrol only (running a petrol car in India is expensive compared to a diesel), and the fact that it is expensive there.
+The fuel tank capacity of the car is 63 L. Maruti Suzuki though, has not been able to sell many units since the Kizashi is petrol only, and the high cost.

 Pakistan

-The Kizashi currently is on sale only in Pakistan as it has been removed from other markets.
-Pak Suzuki Motors, a subsidiary of Suzuki Motor Corporation in Pakistan, launched the Suzuki Kizashi on February 11, 2015 at Pearl Continental Hotel, Lahore.
-It is imported as a Completely Built-up Unit (CBU) with no plans to manufacture it locally.
+The last place where the Kizashi was on sale was Pakistan, after it had been removed from other markets.
+Pak Suzuki Motors, a subsidiary of Suzuki Motor Corporation in Pakistan, launched the Suzuki Kizashi on February 11, 2015, at Pearl Continental Hotel, Lahore.
+It was imported as a Completely Built-up Unit (CBU) with no plans to manufacture it locally.
 The ex-factory price at launch was PKR 5.0 million.